akpatro-github/single_ended_sram/README.md

 ![write_stability](https://user-images.githubusercontent.com/71965706/100342158-98b58480-3003-11eb-9db6-a2740956fe9d.png)

   The write trip point voltage of a proposed 6T is 28% (1.4V) higher than the standard 6T.
 Thus the single ended 6T design has a little bit of high write ability than the standard 6T design.
 However, it has an advantage since an erroneous write will not take place easily compared to standard 6T cell.

+## Conclusion
+  This project presents a 6T SE-SRAM cell.
+In the proposed 6T SE SRAM Cell :
+  - Read current path is isolated from the data storage node Q and QB and, hence less vulnerable to noise.
+  - Isolation of read current path improves the SNM > 4x compared to standard 6T Cell
+  - Strong write ability compared to standard 6T cell using MOSIS 0.5um CMOS technology.

 ## Contributor
 - Vikash kumar
 ## Acknowledgement